Sahilbhatane/Health-Predictor/README.md

 # Health Predictor ML Integration

-A simple integration of ML models with Next.js frontend using ONNX runtime with Python fallback.
+A simple integration of ML models with Next.js frontend using ONNX runtime with Python fallback, plus optional authentication for enhanced features.

 ## 🚀 Quick Start